trants/docker-aws-backup/README.md

 ### 🔐 Security

-If you discover any security related issues, please email 286.trants@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email opensource@vspc.vn instead of using the issue tracker.

 ### 📖 License

 This software is released under the [BSD 3-Clause][link-license] License.
-Please see the [LICENSE](LICENSE) file or https://trants.me/LICENSE.txt for more information.
+Please see the [LICENSE](LICENSE) file or https://vspc.vn/license for more information.

 ### ✨ Contributors